awsdocs/aws-cloudhsm-user-guide/doc_source/client-history.md

 Version 3\.2\.1 adds a compliance analysis between the AWS CloudHSM implementation of the PKCS \#11 library and the PKCS \#11 standard, new platforms, and other improvements\.

 **AWS CloudHSM Client Software**
 + Add platform support for CentOS 8, RHEL 8, and Ubuntu 18\.04 LTS\.
-For more information, see [Supported platforms for the client SDKs](client-supported-platforms.md)\.
+For more information, see [Client SDK 5 supported platforms](client-supported-platforms.md)\.

 **PKCS \#11 library**
 + [PKCS \#11 library compliance report for client SDK 3\.2\.1](https://s3.amazonaws.com/cloudhsmv2-software/CloudHsmClient/Docs/PKCS11ComplianceReportSDK3-2-1.pdf)
 + Add platform support for CentOS 8, RHEL 8, and Ubuntu 18\.04 LTS\.
-For more information, see [Supported platforms for the client SDKs](client-supported-platforms.md)\.
+For more information, see [Client SDK 5 supported platforms](client-supported-platforms.md)\.

 **OpenSSL Dynamic Engine**
 + No support for CentOS 8, RHEL 8, and Ubuntu 18\.04 LTS\.
 For more information, see [Known issues for the OpenSSL Dynamic Engine](ki-openssl-sdk.md)\.

 **JCE provider**
 + Add platform support for CentOS 8, RHEL 8, and Ubuntu 18\.04 LTS\.
-For more information, see [Supported platforms for the client SDKs](client-supported-platforms.md)\.
+For more information, see [Client SDK 5 supported platforms](client-supported-platforms.md)\.

 **Windows \(CNG and KSP providers\)**
 + Improved stability and bug fixes\.